Find out which cards are best to use to pay your taxes. Make sure your rewards outweigh the IRS processing fees.

 Sign up for a new credit card that will give you a great cash-back bonus or airline miles reward if you spend a few thousand dollars within your first months of membership.
 There are many to choose from, too.

-The Bank of America Premium Rewards credit card is offering the same deal, but its 50,000-point bonus (after spending $3,000 in the first 90 days) is worth $500 in travel spending – still far outweighing the convenience fee you’d pay on a typical tax bill.
+The Bank of America Premium Rewards credit card is offering the same deal, but its 50,000-point bonus (after spending $3,000 in the first 90 days) is worth $500 in travel spending – which still far outweighs the convenience fee you’d pay on a typical tax bill.

 Cash back cards can offset processing fees, and you can avoid interest charges